grisha/grisha.github.com/source/_posts/2013-10-10-mod-python-performance.markdown

 ---
 layout: post
-title: "On mod_python performance and why it matters not."
+title: "mod_python performance and why it matters not."
 date: 2013-10-10 13:04
 comments: true
 categories:
 ---

+*TL;DR: It's faster than you think.*

 Tonight I thought I'd spend some time looking into how mod_python fares against other frameworks of similar purpose.
 In this article I